-The SB heuristic starts with no machine scheduled, i.e., we initially have $G'(N, A_C \cup \emptyset)$ .
-Then, at each iteration the arcs corresponding to the sequence of operations of the current bottleneck machine are inserted into $A_D^S$ until all machines are scheduled.
+The SB heuristic starts with no machine scheduled, i.e., we initially have $G'(N, A_C \cup \emptyset)$.
+In other words, all machines are assumed to have infinite capacity and may perform as many operations as desired simultaneously.
+Then, at each iteration of the SB heuristic we identify a currently unscheduled machine that has the most adverse effect on the objective function in some sense by solving an appropriate single-machine subproblem.
+For this machine, the sequence of operations is generated and the corresponding arcs are inserted into A_D^S .
+These steps are repeated until all machines are scheduled and G' corresponds to a semi-active schedule.
 The disjunctive graph has several roles in this process.
 First, given any selection $A_D^S \subseteq A_D$ of disjunctive arcs we determine the earliest start and completion times of the operations in the single-machine subproblems by the head and tail calculations in G'.
 As a byproduct, we also obtain the objective value associated with the schedule corresponding to G'.
-Second, if we detect a cycle in G' we conclude that the current selection of disjunctive arcs $A_D^S$ is not feasible.
+Second, if we detect a cycle in G' we conclude that the current selection of disjunctive arcs A_D^S is not feasible.

 2.2 Single-Machine Subproblems A fundamental issue in any SB algorithm is to define an appropriate single-machine subproblem.
 Initially, the capacity constraints of all machines are relaxed by removing all disjunctive arcs.
 Then, the algorithm proceeds by scheduling one machine at each iteration until all machines are scheduled.
 The major issue at hand here is the order in which the machines are scheduled.
 It has been observed by many authors that the ultimate quality of the solution depends on this order to a large extent.
 For instance, see Aytug et al. (2002).
-The basic rationale of the SB framework mandates that given the set of currently scheduled machines $\mathcal{M}^S \subset \mathcal{M}$ , where $\mathcal{M}$ denotes the set of all machines, we evaluate the impact of scheduling each unscheduled machine $i \in (\mathcal{M} \setminus \mathcal{M}^S)$ on the overall objective.
+The basic rationale of the SB framework mandates that given the set of currently scheduled machines $\mathcal{M}^{S} \subset \mathcal{M}$, where \mathcal{M} denotes the set of all machines, we evaluate the impact of scheduling each unscheduled machine $i \in (\mathcal{M} \setminus \mathcal{M}^S)$ on the overall objective.
 We designate the machine deemed most critical according to some machine criticality measure as the next bottleneck machine.
 The common school of thought is that deferring the scheduling decisions on the current bottleneck machine any further would ultimately degrade the objective even more significantly.
 Thus, the objective of the single-machine subproblem is to capture the effect of scheduling a currently unscheduled machine on the overall objective function accurately.
 In our SB algorithm, the machine criticality measure is the objective value of the subproblem developed and discussed in detail in the sequel.
-At each iteration of our SB heuristic, one subproblem is set up and solved per unscheduled machine $i \in (M \setminus M^S)$ , and the machine with the largest subproblem objective value is specified as the current bottleneck machine $i^b$ .
-Then, $i^b$ is added to $\mathcal{M}^S$ and the required disjunctive arcs for $i^b$ are inserted into $A_D^S$ before proceeding with the next iteration of the SB heuristic.
+At each iteration of our SB heuristic, one subproblem is set up and solved per unscheduled machine $i \in (\mathcal{M} \setminus \mathcal{M}^S)$, and the machine with the largest subproblem objective value is specified as the current bottleneck machine i^b .
+Then, i^b is added to \mathcal{M}^S and the required disjunctive arcs for i^b are inserted into A_D^S before proceeding with the next iteration of the SB heuristic.
 The interested reader is referred to Aytug et al. (2002) for alternate machine criticality measures.